-In Docket No. 110153-SU, as part of a proposed settlement of PAA protests, Utilities, Inc. (Pennbrooke's parent company) with the consent and support of OPC, petitioned this Commission to open a separate generic docket to address the protested issue relating to the Utility's Phoenix Project.
-In that Agreement, the Parties agreed, and this Commission subsequently ordered, that if there is an upward or downward adjustment to the previously approved revenue requirement for Utilities Inc. of Eagle Ridge resulting from a final Commission decision in Docket No. 120161-WS, the Utility should be authorized to create a regulatory asset or liability, and accrue interest on the regulatory asset or liability, at the 30day commercial paper rate until the establishment of rates in Utilities Inc. of Eagle Ridge's next rate proceeding.
-The Commission also ordered that the regulatory asset or liability be amortized over four years.
-Therefore, consistent with the Commission's actions in Docket No. 110153-SU, staff recommends that Pennbrooke be authorized to create a regulatory asset or liability for costs associated with the Phoenix Project, and to accrue interest on the regulatory asset or liability at the 30-day commercial paper rate until the establishment of rates in Pennbrooke's next rate proceeding.
-Furthermore, the regulatory asset or liability should be amortized over four years.
+In Docket No. 110153-SU, as part of a proposed settlement of PAA protests, Utilities, Inc. (Pennbrooke's parent company) with the consent and support of the Office of Public Counsel (OPC) petitioned this Commission to open a separate generic docket to address the protested issue relating to the Utility's Phoenix Project.
+In that Agreement, the Parties agreed, and we subsequently ordered, that if there is an upward or downward adjustment to the previously approved revenue requirement for Utilities Inc. of Eagle Ridge resulting from a final decision in Docket No. 120161-WS, the Utility shall be authorized to create a regulatory asset or liability, and accrue interest on the regulatory asset or liability, at the 30-day commercial